The state you are in, be it pain or body composition is just a manifestation of the current state of your system.

 So do not look at yourself and think ‘I am fat’ instead see your body for what it is, you have an excess of calories and your body is storing it.
 Remedy is to alter consumption and maybe alter your movement.

 With pain, look to these facts have you an injury, illness or what is covered by the term red flag if not and have been cleared for movement then is the pain an old pattern being held onto such as a limp which aided you getting around but the injury has long since healed and now the limp is causing issues on the non injured leg.

 So composition of ones body can be changed and pain can be often reduced or stopped it is a case of seeing us for what we are, we are systems not statues set in stone.
 Are poor eating habits and levels of movement unchanging and are old ways of using ourself keeping us in a painful state, in other words how is your nervous system holding you?

-People go to school and they graduate.
-Teachers teach and sometimes pupils learn.
 Maybe the pupil learned only part of what the teachers wanted to teach them.
 For example they may have learned enough maths to get by and then as life developed they get or work out what else they need to know.

 You can never be sure what you teach is what they learn as that is their experience.
 You are not there to sort the whole of the rest of their lives.
 We all exist in time and the future and their future needs will solved by them and applying what skills they have.

 Be careful not to end gain and want more than this: